Developmentally Appropriate Practice

 A program that is Reggio-inspired encourages the children to express themselves through the “hundred languages of children”– words, movement, painting, sculpture, song, sketching, dramatic play, collage, etc. Reggio adds whole other layers of aesthetics and communication to the daily early childhood curriculum; Reggio-inspired classrooms include authentic materials, and children’s words are valued and documented.
 The Reggio Emilia philosophy includes the Project Approach, which is child-directed learning, where the teacher operates as a learner as well as a researcher.
 Documentation takes a variety of forms from transcribed conversations to inspire future lesson plans, bulletin boards, Bookworks, daily emails which log classroom events, reflections, and dates on artwork, etc. All forms of documentation are displayed, revisited, and reflected upon on an ongoing basis.
 When teachers document, they must listen; Reggio is occasionally called the pedagogy of listening, because teachers who listen can teach better.
 Listening and documenting encourages metacognition in both children and adults.
 In a Reggio-inspired classroom, the environment is viewed as the third teacher; as a result, the teachers give a lot of attention to creating an environment that provides opportunities for exploration, and the classroom setup is very purposeful.
 The image of the child in the Reggio philosophy is that children are competent and full of potential.
 The environment is then meant to reflect that view by presenting authentic natural materials like woven baskets and glass, an environment that makes learning enjoyable and shows the children that they are respected.
 Materials are designed to be accessible, aesthetically pleasing, and stimulating.

 a hundred worlds to invent

 a hundred worlds to dream.”

-pioneer of the preschools in Reggio Emilia, Italy
+—Loris Malaguzzi, pioneer of the preschools around Reggio Emilia in Italy

 The Project Approach